artsy/artsy.github.io/source/_posts/2012-10-18-the-perils-of-ios-user-agent-sniffing.markdown

 comments: true
 ---

-There is a great deal misinformation on the web about detecting an iPad or an iPhone in JavaScript.
+There is a great deal of misinformation on the web about detecting an iPad or an iPhone in JavaScript.
 The
 [top answer on stackoverflow](http://stackoverflow.com/a/4617648) -
-and many blogposts using it's technique - are all incorrect.
+and many blogposts using its technique - are all incorrect.

 The conventional wisdom is that iOS devices have a user agent for Safari and a user agent for the uiWebview.
 This assumption is